 - a.
 The record on appeal shall consist of the following: 1) the application and accompanying information; and 2) the written decision of the administrative official and accompanying information. - b.
 All parties may freely refer to provisions from the following: - i.
 The Comprehensive Plan, Land Development Code, and any other City of Gainesville ordinance, resolution, or rule; and - ii.
 Any federal or state statute, rule, or decision. - c.
 If any party desires to admit any additional evidence, the additional evidence shall be disclosed to the other parties and the Hearing Officer not less than five calendar days before the hearing.
 At the beginning of the hearing, the Hearing Officer shall rule on whether such additional evidence may be presented and shall freely allow the evidence when such evidence is relevant to the issue on appeal. - 7.
 The Hearing Officer shall make a decision based on the appeal criteria provided in this section, and may affirm, reverse, or modify the decision or action of the administrative official.
 In making a decision, the Hearing Officer may take any action that the administrative official was authorized to take. - 8.
 The decision of the Hearing Officer shall be rendered in writing not later than seven calendar days after the date of the hearing's conclusion, and shall include findings of fact, if any, and conclusions of law. - 9.
 The decision of the Hearing Officer shall be final, and may be subject to judicial review as provided in law. - D. Appeal criteria.
-The Hearing Officer shall give deference to the administrative official's final decision, order, requirement, interpretation, determination, or action, and may only reverse or modify such when the Hearing Officer finds that the administrative official's final decision, order, requirement, interpretation, determination, or action: - Was clearly erroneous or unreasonable; and - Will result in a miscarriage of justice. - The Hearing Officer shall use established Florida law as it relates to this standard of review.
+The Hearing Officer shall give deference to the administrative official's final decision, order, requirement, interpretation, determination, or action, and may only reverse or modify such when the Hearing Officer finds that the administrative official's final decision, order, requirement, interpretation, determination, or action: - Was clearly erroneous or patently unreasonable and will result in a miscarriage of justice; - 2.
+Has no foundation in reason, meaning the absence of a situation where reasonable minds could disagree, and is a mere arbitrary or irrational exercise of power having no substantial relation to the public health, morals, safety, or welfare; or